Health

 The peroneal tendon is the tendon on the outside of the ankle, which runs to just behind the outer calf bone called the fibula.
 It stabilizes the bone and allows you to turn your ankle away from your body and point your toes and feet downward.

-Similar to other forms of tendinitis, peroneal or ankle tendinitis causes include prolonged, repetitive athletic activities, injuries resulting from turning your ankle inward or anatomical abnormalities.
+Similar to other forms of tendinitis, the causes of peroneal or ankle tendinitis include prolonged, repetitive athletic activities, injuries resulting from turning your ankle inward and anatomical abnormalities.
 Peroneal tendinitis symptoms include peroneal tendon pain or aching and sometimes swelling.
 Specifics on how to treat peroneal tendinitis include nonsurgical treatments such as physical therapy, immobilization and anti-inflammatory medications.
 Left untreated, peroneal tendon disorders can lead to persistent ankle pain and functional problems.

 Foot tendinitis